nsupc/nsupc/README.md

 Here are some ideas to get you started:

+- 🔭 I’m currently working on writing a Discord bot in Python
+- 🌱 I’m currently learning React and MySQL
+- 💬 Ask me about anything, worst comes to worst I will make something up!
 - 🤔 I’m looking for help with ...
 - 👯 I’m looking to collaborate on ...
 -->